gregtour/blog-posts/article1.md

 Even considering our target platform and the technical specs we are about to jump through, there will be very little actual code provided or directly cited.
-There may be resources attached, but, in general things will be outlined from an algorithmic approach or described in psuedo-code.
+There may be resources attached, but, in general things will be outlined from an algorithmic approach or described in pseudo-code.
 There is no reason to go about annotations on a line by line basis.